Skip to main content

 What distinguishes LiquiSonic® from conventional measurement technology?

-Im Vergleich zu Leitfähigkeitsmessgeräten, die bei nicht leitfähigen Harzen nicht funktionieren, oder Dichtemessgeräten, die bei hochviskosen Medien ungenaue Ergebnisse liefern, ist unser Ultraschallmessgerät LiquiSonic® robust and process-safe.
-Viscosity measurements also initially deliver good results, but are overall slower, not as sensitive to small concentration fluctuations, drift over time, and often stick.
-LiquiSonic® Sensoren sind temperature compensated and offer a high long-term stability, so they provide reliable measurements even in variable process environments.
-The LiquiSonic® measurement technology also contains no moving parts or components that can wear out or be consumed.
+Im Vergleich zu Leitfähigkeitsmessgeräten, die bei nicht leitfähigen Harzen nicht funktionieren, oder Dichtemessgeräten, die bei hochviskosen Medien ungenaue Ergebnisse liefern, ist unser Ultraschallmessgerät LiquiSonic® robust and process-secure.
+Viscosity measurements also initially deliver good results, but overall they are slower, less sensitive to small concentration fluctuations, drift over time, and often clog.
+LiquiSonic® Sensoren sind temperature compensated and offer a high long-term stability, so that they provide reliable measurements even in variable process environments.
+The LiquiSonic® measuring technology also contains no moving parts or components that can wear out or be consumed.
 Therefore, after installation, the measuring system is completely maintenance-free and drift-freeThe sensors offer digital signal transmission up to 1000 m and enable continuous inline measurement without sample extraction.

 What maintenance is required?